-A very large part of being a responsible dog owner entails being vigilant and sensitive to your dog’s daily behaviour.
-Keeping yourself up to date with your dog’s feeling is important.
+A very large part of being a responsible dog owner entails being vigilant and sensitive to your dog’s daily behavior.
+Keeping yourself up to date with your dog’s feelings is important.

 Intelligence, Temperament & Personality Traits of the Griffonshire

-The Griffonshire is an intelligent high energy dog breed which often spends its time being happy and excited.
+The Griffonshire is an intelligent high energy dog breed that often spends its time being happy and excited.